Visiting Morocco During Ramadan: How To Have A Wonderful Experience

 When Is Ramadan?

 Ramadan is closely tied to the Islamic Hijri calendar, also known as the lunar calendar.
-The ninth lunar month is when the first crescent of a new moon appears, and it happens to be the month when Ramadan officially begins.
+As said, it is the ninth lunar month, when the first crescent of a new moon appears, and it happens to be the month when Ramadan officially begins.
 Because of this, the first day of Ramadan changes every year.

 Ramadan concludes on the date when the crescent of a new moon becomes visible in the tenth month.
 This sometimes happens on the 29th day of Ramadan and sometimes on the 30th.
 If there are clouds and you can’t see the crescent moon, Ramadan will last 30 days.